Tap to get financing

 • Highly competitive interest rates

-• However, SBA 7(a) loans do take longer to fund than some other types of non-SBA loans, and, they may be more difficult to qualify for, especially for business owners who may not have a strong credit score.
-Non-SBA loans typically have far higher interest rates and less desirable terms when compared to SBA financing, but often have much lower credit requirements.
+• However, SBA 7(a) loans do take longer to fund than some other types of non-SBA loans, and they may be more difficult to qualify for, depending on you and your franchisor's histories.

 Case Study: Expanding a Franchise in Georgia